handsontable/handsontable/docs/next/guides/advanced-topics/performance.md

 ## Set constant size

 You can set a constant size for your table's columns.
 This way, Handsontable won't have to calculate the optimal width for each column.
-To do this, define the column widths in the `colWidths` property of your Handsontable instance configuration as shown in the example below:
+To do this, define the column widths by setting the [`colWidths`](@/api/options.md#colwidths) configuration option:

 ```js
 const hot = new Handsontable(obj, {